Key Takeaways

 Does a missing certification always hurt my ATS score significantly?

 It depends on how the employer configured their screening.
 A single missing certification among many strong matches usually has a smaller impact than several missing core requirements.
-Check your resume's overall match score for context.
+Check your resume's overall match score for context using our Free ATS score checker.

 How do I know which certifications are worth pursuing?